Skip to main content

 Written by Darian Moody

-There are essentially two groups of business which are exempt from the new rules:
+There are two main types of organisations that may be exempt from the off-payroll rules:

-• Small businesses in the UK; for bookings made by small businesses it will still be up to the PSC freelancer to self-assess for IR35 compliance.
+• Small businesses in the UK: for bookings made by small businesses, it remains the responsibility of the PSC contractor to self-assess their IR35 status and ensure they pay the correct taxes.

-• Businesses considered "wholly overseas" with no links in the UK; for bookings made by wholly overseas clients the PSC freelancer must self-assess their own IR35 compliance.
-You can read more about whether this fits your business on the Gov.uk website.
+• Businesses considered “wholly overseas” with no UK presence: for bookings made by wholly overseas clients, the PSC contractor must self-assess their own IR35 compliance.
+You can read more about whether this applies to your business on the Gov.uk website.

-We've split this guide into three sections based on which rules govern your type of UK organisation.
-Pick the right section and we'll guide you through how to find out IR35 if you may be exempt as a small business.
-Some of these rules have timeframes attached to when they trigger - please see the HMRC links and read the detailed guidance.
+We have split this guide into three sections based on which rules govern your type of UK organisation.
+Select the section that applies to your organisation and follow the guidance to determine whether you may be exempt as a small business.
+Some of these rules include timeframes for when they apply, so please refer to the HMRC links and detailed guidance.

 Companies Act businesses